Topic: Past Services

 The Crisis of Identity

 Humanity is gripped by a crisis of identity, as various groups enjoin a needless struggle to differentiate themselves, why they are here, and what they should do about it.
-The result is a mind-numbing array of “us-es” and “them-s” with self-definitions growing more and more … read more.
+The result is a mind-numbing array of “us-es” and “them-s” with self-definitions growing more and more narrow by the moment, weakening the cohesion of society itself. … Continue reading The Crisis of Identity

 Hope